Sherman5A/apple-silicon/report/report.md

 distances, increasing efficiency, and performance at the expense of cost [@semiconductor-process].
 Furthermore, the microarchitecture targets efficiency.
 Each Firestorm core uses an eight-wide decoder, allowing decoding of eight instructions per clock.
-This was the widest decoder available in commerical industry; AMD and Intel's decoders were only four-wide.
+This was the widest decoder available in commercial industry; AMD and Intel's decoders were only four-wide.
 Continuing the wide design, Firestorm's out-of-order reorder buffer (ROB) stores 630 instructions.
 Intel and AMD's ROBs store 352 and 256 instructions respectively.